Port Gamble Forest Heritage Park

 Gateway to Adventure:

-As you step out of your vehicle, you'll find yourself surrounded by the breathtaking beauty of Port Gamble Forest Heritage Park.
-The Stottlemeyer Trailhead Parking Lot serves as a starting point for numerous hiking trails and nature paths, inviting you to explore the diverse flora and fauna of the region.
+As you step out of your vehicle, you'll be greeted by the beauty of Port Gamble Forest Heritage Park.
+The Stottlemeyer Trailhead serves as the perfect starting point for numerous hiking trails and nature paths, inviting you to explore the region's diverse flora and fauna.

 Port Gamble Forest Heritage Park Framework